Hellisotherpeople/llm_steer-oobabooga/README.md

 1.   ```pip3 install llm_steer``` (Make sure pip3 corresponds to the particular pip used by oobabooga, for me it's the pip3 /home/(user)/text-generation-webui/installer_files/env/bin/pip3)

-3. run oobabooga, and navigate to the session page.
+2. run oobabooga, and navigate to the session page.
 Copy and paste the github url (https://github.com/Hellisotherpeople/llm_steer-oobabooga) into the install box and press enter.
   ![Screenshot from 2024-03-20 16-29-03.png](https://raw.githubusercontent.com/Hellisotherpeople/llm_steer-oobabooga/main/Screenshot%20from%202024-03-20%2016-29-03.png)

-4. enable the extension
+# Usage

+There are three values:

+**Layer Index (int)**:
+Which layer should the steering vector be inserted into?

+This is not well understood, but in general, the earlier layers are supposedly more "general" and potentially more "impactful".
+Results will very

+Mistral models usually have at least 24 layers.

+**Coefficient (float)**:
+The intensity of the vector.
+Gives fully graiular control over the impact of the vector.
+Can be negative.

+**Steering Text (string)**:
+The prompt used for creating the vector.

+Set these values and click "Add Steering Vector".
+Any combination of steering vectors can be used at the same time.

+To reset and delete all Steering Vectors, click "Reset Steering Vectors"

+To view the currently applied Steering Vectors, click "Get Steering Vectors"

 # Why is this a big deal?